 Foreign influence laws will sometimes be triggered by engaging in "political activity."
 This is often defined broadly or vaguely so that it covers not just electioneering or lobbying but also advocacy on public policy issues.
-For example, in the U.S. under FARA, "political activities" is defined to include any activity an individual believes will influence the U.S. government or any section of the U.S. public with reference to the U.S.'s domestic or foreign policies.
-Russia's 2012 foreign agents law also adopted a broad definition of political activities, as did Ukraine's 2014 foreign agents law.
-These broad definitions are often confusing and can be used to require nonprofits to register for engaging in nonpartisan policy analysis, such as issuing a report providing options to the government about how it can improve healthcare delivery in the country.
+For example, in the US under FARA, "political activities" is defined to include any activity an individual believes will influence the US government or any section of the US public with reference to the US's domestic or foreign policies.
+Russia's 2012 foreign agents law also adopted a broad definition of political activities as did Ukraine's 2014 foreign agents law, Kyrgyzstan's 2024 foreign representative law, and a proposed foreign influence law in Peru.
+These broad definitions of political activities are often confusing and can be used to require nonprofits to register for engaging in nonpartisan policy analysis, such as issuing a report providing options to the government about how it can improve healthcare delivery in the country.